 One of the most common sources of business disputes is breach of contract.
 Once a legally enforceable contract is in place, parties involved have a legal responsibility to uphold their duties stated in the contract.
 When they fail to do so, they can be held responsible for breach of contract.

 Oftentimes after a breach of contract, parties unintentionally waive their rights, or fail to take proper steps to preserve claims for damages.
-The experienced attorneys at Burford Perry can help make sure you protect yourself and your assets, and ensure the other side honors its promises.
-Contact us today if you feel like a contract you agreed to is not being upheld.
+The experienced breach of contract attorneys at Burford Perry can help make sure you protect yourself and your assets, and ensure the other side honors its promises.
+Contact business litigation lawyers today if you feel like a contract you agreed to is not being upheld.